launchdarkly/terraform-provider-launchdarkly/website/docs/d/feature_flag_environment.html.markdown

 Nested `targets` blocks have the following structure:

 - `values` - List of `user` strings to target.

+- `variation` - The index of the variation to serve is a user target value is matched.

 ### Nested Fallthrough Block